Cardinal Armand Jean du Plessis, 1st Duke of Richelieu and Fronsac

 Cardinal Jules Mazarin

-Deputy to Richlieu, expert at Court matters, diplomat, adviser to both the King and Queen.
-Said to be Richlieu’s natural successor, although those who have said that publicly have a habit of taking early retirement.
+Deputy to Richelieu, expert at Court matters, diplomat, adviser to both the King and Queen.
+Said to be Richelieu’s natural successor, although those who have said that publicly have a habit of taking early retirement.

 King Louis XIII